Your mission to Mars: the data

 Journey times vary considerably according to the relative positions of Earth and Mars at the time of launch.
 For your mission use a figure of 220 days each way.

 Acceleration due to gravity on Earth is approximately 10 m s-2.
 (Actual value is 9.8 m s-2, but it is usually rounded up to 10.)
-Gravity on Mars is 3.8 m s-2.
+Then Acceleration due to gravity on mars is is 3.8 m s-2.
 To match what we do with Earth gravity, we will round this up to 4 m s-2.

 On Mars the weight of this astronaut would be 100 kg x 4 m s-2 = 400 N